Payroll in China

 Employees and contractors in China will expect to be paid in Yuan Renminbi/CNY/¥.

 There is no state-mandated minimum wage in China.
 However, regional governments in China are required to update their minimum wages on a regular basis.
-For example, provinces such as Chongqing, Sichuan, and Yunnan — which have not adjusted their minimum wage rates over the past two years — are expected to update their rates in 2022.
+For example, provinces such as Chongqing, Sichuan, and Yunnan — which have not adjusted their minimum wage rates over the past two years.

 The minimum wage can also vary within provinces.
 While the province is responsible for setting the minimum wage, there isn’t a set wage across the entire province.
 Each is broken down into districts of different levels and those districts have their own minimum wage rates.